FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 ---
-title: "Task 4 - Scaling"
+title: "Task 4 - Scaling Deployment"
-menuTitle: "Task 4 - Scaling"
+menuTitle: "Task 4 - Scaling Deployment"
 weight: 4
 ---

 #### Using kubectl autoscale

-When kubernetes has **Resouce Metrics API** installed,  We can using the kubectl autoscale command `kubectl autoscale deployment` to automatically scale a deployment based on CPU utilization (or any other metric) requires that the Kubernetes Metrics Server (or an equivalent metrics API) is installed and operational in your cluster.
+When Kubernetes has **Resouce Metrics API** installed,  We can using the kubectl autoscale command `kubectl autoscale deployment` to automatically scale a deployment based on CPU utilization (or any other metric) requires that the Kubernetes Metrics Server (or an equivalent metrics API) is installed and operational in your cluster.
 The Metrics Server collects resource metrics from Kubelets and exposes them in the Kubernetes API server through the Metrics API for use by Horizontal Pod Autoscaler (HPA) and other components.

 using the kubectl autoscale command to automatically scale a deployment based on CPU utilization (or any other metric) requires that the Kubernetes Metrics Server (or an equivalent metrics API) is installed and operational in your cluster.
 The Metrics Server collects resource metrics from Kubelets and exposes them in the Kubernetes API server through the Metrics API for use by Horizontal Pod Autoscaler (HPA) and other components.

 #### Enable resource-API

-The Resource Metrics API in Kubernetes is crucial for providing core metrics about pods and nodes within a cluster, such as CPU and memory usage to enable feature like Horizontal Pod Autoscaler (HPA), Vertical Pod Autoscaler (VPA) and enable efficent resource scheduling.
+The Resource Metrics API in Kubernetes is crucial for providing core metrics about Pods and nodes within a cluster, such as CPU and memory usage to enable feature like Horizontal Pod Autoscaler (HPA), Vertical Pod Autoscaler (VPA) and enable efficent resource scheduling.

 ```bash
 curl  --insecure --retry 3 --retry-connrefused -fL "https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml" -o components.yaml